Fundamentals of Program Evaluation

 - Asynchronous Online

 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

 For students who have had limited to no experience in monitoring and evaluation, this course provides the building blocks and skills needed to design an evaluation.

 Familiarizes students with different types of program evaluation, including formative research, process evaluation, impact assessment, cost analysis, and theory-based evaluations.
-Students gain practical experience through a series of exercises involving the design of a logic model, selection of indicators and data sources, and the design of an evaluation plan to measure both a process and impact evaluation.
+Gains practical experience through a series of exercises involving the design of a logic model, selection of indicators and data sources, and the design of an evaluation plan to measure both a process and impact evaluation.
 Covers experimental, quasi-experimental, and non-experimental study designs, including the strengths and limitations of each.

 - Learning Objectives: